Free Guitar Chord Finder

 This video covers the most common open chords every beginner guitarist needs.
 Use the chord finder above to see the diagrams while you follow along.

 A guitar chord is a set of notes played together on a guitar, typically by strumming or picking multiple strings simultaneously.
 Chords are the harmonic foundation of most Western music.
 The simplest chords are triads, which contain three distinct notes: a root, a third, and a fifth.
-Major chords have a major third (4 semitones above the root) and a perfect fifth (7 semitones).
+Major chords have a major third (4 semitones above the root) and a fifth (7 semitones).
 Minor chords lower the third by one semitone.
 Extended chords add notes beyond the triad, such as the seventh, ninth, or eleventh.
 Guitar chord voicings differ from piano voicings because the guitar's six strings and standard tuning create unique fingering patterns and inversions.

 Source: Wikipedia - Guitar chord

 Learning guitar chords is the gateway to playing songs.
 Most popular music uses a relatively small set of chords, and once you know the basic open shapes, you can play hundreds of songs.
-This chord finder provides interactive fretboard diagrams for every common chord type across all 12 root notes, giving you a comprehensive reference that you can access anywhere without installing an app or buying a chord book.
+This chord finder provides interactive fretboard diagrams for every common chord type across all 12 root notes, giving you a reference that you can access anywhere without installing an app or buying a chord book.

 The chord library covers the most important chord types.
 Major chords are the bright, happy-sounding foundation of most songs.
 Minor chords have a darker, more melancholic character.
 Seventh chords (dominant 7th) add tension that wants to resolve, making them essential for blues and jazz.
 Major 7th chords have a smooth, dreamy quality.
 Minor 7th chords combine the sadness of minor with the sophistication of the seventh.
 Sus2 and Sus4 chords replace the third with the second or fourth, creating an open, unresolved sound.
 Diminished chords are tense and symmetrical.
 Augmented chords sound unstable and dramatic.
 Add9 chords add color without the seventh.
 Power chords (root and fifth only) are the foundation of rock and punk guitar.